Shivam2681/Shivam2681/README.md

 - Creating user experiences that feel effortless
 - Learning continuously and sharing insights with fellow developers

 **My approach:** I combine engineering rigor with creative problem-solving.
-Every project is an opportunity to build something that matters—whether it's helping job seekers prepare for interviews or making education more accessible.
+Every project is an opportunity to build something that matters whether it's helping job seekers prepare for interviews or making education more accessible.

 ---